rfautier/find_correction/README.md

 # Find A Correction at 42 !

-This script list all people who are log and validated / register to a project.
+This script list all people who are log and validated / register a project.

 ## Exemple